MarcThibeault/Langtons-Ants/README.md

  * Press C to reset the simulation

 ### 3. Free4All mode
 * Press 0 for Free4All mode in which you add your ants manually in the simulation.
-Ants use the LR scheme and each of them has a color.
+Ants use the RL scheme and each of them has a color.
  * Left click to create ants
  * Left click to create rainbow ants (!)
  * Press space bar to start